The End? Standing strong

 This 7th post in our reflective study through Revelation hones in on the letter to Sardis (3:1-6).
 A video recording is available on the Shofar Durbanville Youtube channel.
 See the link in the image below.

-Revelation, a prophetic letter was written in the Jewish apocalyptic genre, was written to seven churches during the harsh reign of Emperor Domitian (AD 90-92) to comfort and challenge them in their struggle against the evil they endured.
+Revelation, a prophetic letter written in the Jewish apocalyptic genre, was written to seven churches during the harsh reign of Emperor Domitian (AD 90-92) to comfort and challenge them in their struggle against the evil they endured.
 As is typical with this symbolic genre, Revelation draws much from the Old Testament canon to reveal what is at play in their day.
 In noting these symbolic references and the historical context, we get a clear understanding of the intended message to the first readers, which in turn breaks open the word of encouragement and exhortation to us in our day.

 collage_Sardis

 This is the case with our reading of Christ’s message to the church in Sardis today.
 Sardis (present-day Sartmustafa in western Turkey) was once an impenetrable mountain fortress, a wealthy agricultural and wool-trading city characterized by arrogance associated with religious adherence and learning.
-Temple ruins and statues to the gods of Dionysus (Roman name Bacchus), Artemis, and Cybele remain as witness to the culture of the day.
+Temple ruins and statues of the gods of Dionysus (Roman name Bacchus), Artemis, and Cybele remain as witnesses to the culture of the day.

 Collage_Siege_Sardis_Babylon